tobymackenzie/Symfony-Initial/README.md

-Symfony Standard TJM Edition
+TJM Symfony boilerplate
 ========================

-Warning: This is a new project and is still in the works.
-Major changes may happen without notice.

-This is based upon [Symfony 2 Standard Edition](http://github.com/symfony/symfony-standard.git), modified for Toby Mackenzie's needs.
+This is based upon [Symfony Standard Edition](https://github.com/symfony/symfony-standard.git), modified for my (Toby Mackenzie's) needs.
-It is set up using the TJM [Symfony Standard Edition Bundle]() to make it easier to update Symfony versions.
-It has symlinks to files in this repository for things that cannot be loaded through the autoloader.
-They can be replaced with regular files if need be to override the SE functionality or settings.
-It is also set up to use the TJM [Symfony/BaseBundle](https://github.com/tobymackenzie/Symfony-BaseBundle) repository as a base for routes, configuration, etc.

-To use, set up is similar to with the Standard Edition without vendors.
-It has a `bin/init` convenience script that handles installing and running composer plus a few other things.
-Note that if you clone this repository, you will likely want to remove the '.git' folder, as it is not designed to be updated once put in place.
-It is simply a starting point that can be modified for a site's specific needs.
+It was originally intented to use a separate package to contain as much of the standard edition code, config, etc. as possible to allow easily updating versions.
+As the Symfony upgrade process has simplified, this has become less necessary, and I've been gradually removing some of that.
+The focus has reduced to mostly a starting point for my personal Symfony projects.

+This project is in flux as I decide what it should become with the incoming [Symfony 4 directory structure](http://fabien.potencier.org/symfony4-directory-structure.html) and other changes to the project and my personal preferences.